-[New Zealand Defence Forces (NZDF) are only to use the buildings of educational institutions for military purposes if it is absolutely necessary to do so.
-In such cases all feasible steps are to be taken to ensure that:]
+Members of the NZDF are not to use school buildings or facilities for military purposes unless it is absolutely necessary.
+In such cases, all feasible steps are to be taken to ensure that:

-- (a) Civilians and in particular, children are protected from the effects of attack upon the institutions by opposing forces including where necessary the removal of such persons from the vicinity; - (b) Such use is for the minimum time possible; - (c) The adverse effects upon children, in particular in respect to their right to education, are minimised to the maximum extent possible.
+- a. civilians and, in particular, children are protected from the effects of attack upon the institutions by opposing forces, including, where necessary, the removal of such persons from the vicinity; - b. such use is for the minimum time possible; - c. use of the facility does not breach the prohibition on treachery, i.e. the protection applicable to the school is not be used to induce the opposing force into thinking that this protection is being relied upon with the intention of betraying that confidence; and - d. adverse effects on children, in particular in respect to their right to education, are reduced to the maximum extent possible.